cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

   }
 ```

-so both will verify the `ConnectionState`, the `clientState` and the `ConsensusState` of the other chain.
+Therefore, each will verify the `ConnectionState`, the `clientState`, and the `ConsensusState` of the other chain.

 <HighlightBox type="info">

 In IBC, blockchains do not directly pass messages to each other over the network.

 To communicate, a blockchain commits some state to a precisely defined path reserved for a specific message type and a specific counterparty.
-For example, a blockchain that stores a specific `connectionEnd` as part of a handshake or a packet intended to be relayed to a module on the counterparty chain.
+For example, a blockchain that stores a specific `connectionEnd` as part of a handshake, or a packet intended to be relayed to a module on the counterparty chain.

-A relayer process monitors for updates to these paths and relays messages by submitting the data stored under the path along with a proof of that data to the counterparty chain.
+A relayer process monitors for updates to these paths, and relays messages by submitting the data stored under the path along with a proof of that data to the counterparty chain.

 </HighlightBox>

 ## Channels

 After a connection is established, an application needs to bind to a port and a channel.
-Let us first understand what a channel is before diving further.
+It is important to understand what a channel is before diving further.

-A channel serves as a **conduit for packets** passing between a module on one chain and a module on another one to ensure that packets are executed only once, delivered in the order in which they were sent (if necessary), and delivered only to the corresponding module owning the other end of the channel on the destination chain.
+A channel serves as a **conduit for packets** passing between a module on one chain and a module on another, to ensure that packets are executed only once, they are delivered in the order in which they were sent (if necessary), and they are delivered only to the corresponding module owning the other end of the channel on the destination chain.
 Each channel is associated with a particular connection.
 A connection may have any number of associated channels, allowing the use of common identifiers and amortizing the cost of header verification across all the channels utilizing a connection and a light client.

 Channels are payload-agnostic: the modules sending and receiving IBC packets decide how to construct packet data and how to act upon the incoming packet data, and must use their own application logic to determine which state transactions to apply according to what data the packet contains.